Rogomi/Traxion-ProjectLego-TechDoc/web-frontend.md

-# Project LEGO Web Frontend
+# UMS Web Frontend

 ## Technical Documentation

 ### GETTING STARTED

-Project LEGO Web Frontend was created using the Vue.js JavaScript framework.
+UMS Web Frontend was created using the Vue.js JavaScript framework.
 It makes use of different JavaScript libraries that allow the app to function and be developed in a structured manner.
 The frontend utilizes the Apollo GraphQL client and the Axios HTTP client to communicate with the external API.
 It also uses Tailwind CSS for styling.

 ### INSTALLATION AND DEVELOPMENT